 Sign up for affiliate programs

 Linkshare, CJ, Pepperjam, RewardStyle, are all good places to start.
 You have to apply to each one and be accepted, and make sure you read all the fine print as you're doing so.
+You can explore several affiliate programs at Kontely to find which ones you want to promote.
 Some programs have minimum payouts, or you have to earn a certain amount a month or pay a fee.
 RewardStyle is geared specifically towards fashion bloggers and has the best tools, offers some of the highest commission rates, and brings together nearly all of the fashion/lifestyle-related programs in one place.
 Otherwise, you'll have to look and see which affiliate programs the merchants you want to work with are part of and apply to them individually.
 For example, Nordstrom works via Linkshare and Shopbop works via CJ, but they're both included in RewardStyle.

 *edited to add ShopSense – I left this out originally, because it's a pay-per-click model instead of direct commission, but the pay per click rate is calculated based from your sales conversion, so you will see your earning increase as you drive more sales and traffic.